Frequently Asked Questions

 No, forum registration is open to non-members.

 You can find out who your Hub Manager is by looking it up in the Management Directory.
-This can be found in the Personnel Department that is accessible from the Main FBO page.
+This can be found in the Personnel Department that is accessible from the Main Menu.

 Details about your Hub can be found on your Hub Page.
-A link to your Hub can be found on the Operations Page.
-This is accessible from a link on the Main FBO page.
+A direct link to your Hub can be found on the Main Menu.

 Your Hub Manager is your first contact person.
 Hub Managers are selected for their computer and aviation knowledge.
 If they can't answer your questions then THEY will refer you to higher authority.

 WestWind pilots are required to log at least one flight per month in order to stay on the active pilot roster.
 Actually, pilots are not changed to inactive status until 60 days have passed since the last update.
 However, WestWind managers are held to a higher standard, and will be set to inactive status after just 30 days of inactivity.
-To return to active status simply update your flight log!
+To return to active status simply log a flight

 After one year of inactivity, pilots are moved from inactive status to retired status.
-Once you have been moved to retired status you must contact the President/CEO or Executive VP of Hub Operations to request that you be re-activated.
+Once you have been moved to retired status you only need to log back into the website to move you back to the Inactive list, from there just log a flight to return to active status.

 WestWind, VA is as close as we can make it to a real airline.
 As advances are made in computers and programming the realism can only improve.